pennersr/django-allauth/README.rst

-This inadequacy is the reason for this project's existence  -- to offer a fully integrated authentication app that allows for both local and social authentication, with flows that just work, beautifully !
+This inadequacy is the reason for this project's existence  -- to offer a fully integrated authentication app that allows for both local and social authentication, with flows that just work, beautifully!

 .. end-rationale